Career

 Having both your CPA license and your EA credential can improve your career trajectory and help you better serve your clients.
 However, if you currently meet the EA requirements, it may benefit you to continue on this path before working on your CPA license.

-Look at it this way: the EA Exam is focused only on the United States tax code and will have significant overlap with the Taxation and Regulation (REG) section of the CPA Exam.
-If you meet the requirements to be an EA, minus passing the exam, this is the quicker path to starting a career in tax accounting.
+Look at it this way: the EA Exam is focused only on the United States tax code and will have significant overlap with the Taxation and Regulation (REG) core section, as well as the Tax Compliance and Planning (TCP) Discipline section, of the CPA Exam.
+If you meet the requirements to be an EA, minus passing the exam, this is the quicker path to starting a career in tax accounting; and it's not wasted effort, as it will give a boost in later passing the CPA Exam.

 Alternatively, if you already fulfilled your state’s CPA education and work experience requirements, it may make more sense to see it through to CPA licensure because the expertise afforded by CPA licensure would encompass EA proficiency and give you the latitude to practice more comprehensive public accounting.